WalterBM68/WalterBM68/README.md

 # 💫 About Me:
-I AM AN WETHINKCODE_ ALUMNI
+I AM A WETHINKCODE_ ALUMNI.

 ## 🌐 Socials: